 Oh, zircon!
 Her name holds power of the universe, the eye of the source, the center of all things powerful and life-grounding.
 She’s buried deep in time, hovering above myths and tales since ancient wisdom can’t even grasp her existence.
 Her name was so sacred, she was rarely mentioned in ancient tales.
 Yet, she’s always been here, and will be forever.

-As messengers of the past, zircon has seen it all.
-From earth’s baby years of raging lava and shattering earthquakes to slow moving tectonic plates shifting, and life building slowly on its aged and wise back.
-It’s no wonder zircon is such a dreamy believer.
-She’s seen how Mother Earth gives life, even at the most unimaginable of circumstances.
+As messengers of the past, zircon has seen it all: from earth’s baby years of raging lava until it threads life slowly on its aged, wise back.
+She’s witnessed how nature brings lives into fruition, even at the most unimaginable of circumstances.
 It’s no wonder zircon is such a dreamy gem.

-She’s most alive in the ether of dreams.
-Zircon is said to be the leaves of a wish-fulfilling divine tree of Kalpa.
-Or Kalpavriksha, as the Hindus and yogis would call it, the tree with golden roots, diamond fruits, silver trunks, pearl flowers, and zircon leaves.
+The Hindus believed Zircon to be the leaves of a Kalpa tree, the wish-fulfilling tree with golden roots, diamond fruits, silver trunks, pearl flowers, and zircon leaves.
 Whomever rests under its shade, their dreams are granted reality.
 Whatever you wish, you shall receive.
-Zircon brings things into fruition.

 Birthstone for: December